jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 It's important to acknowledge that **quantum computers aren't more general than classic computers**, but for certain things, they're remarkably more efficient!
 So everything you can do with a quantum computer, you can simulate in a classical computer, given enough time/memory (what did you think the 'Universal' in 'Universal Turing Machine' was for?).

 ![image of P vs NP vs BQP]({{ site.baseurl }}/images/matter/quantum_c.svg)
-<small>*this lovely diagram is from this [Simon's Foundation report](https://www.simonsfoundation.org/report2017/stories/scott-aaronson-quantum-and-classical-uncertainty/)*<small>
+<p style="text-align:center; font-size:x-small">this lovely diagram is from <a href "https://www.simonsfoundation.org/report2017/stories/scott-aaronson-quantum-and-classical-uncertainty/" <em>this</em></a> Simon's Foundation report</p>

 Digging into the strange hall of mirrors situation of reality simulating reality that is quantum computing seems a worthwhile diversion right now if we are to dig into the question about programmable matter.
 So let's do a whirlwind tour of quantum computing so that we can point out some intriguing points: